 horizontal images or slices of the body.
 A CT scan shows detailed images of any part

 of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed

 How is an enchondroma treated?

-Specific treatment for enchondroma will be determined by your doctor based on:
+Specific treatment for enchondroma will be decided by your healthcare provider based

 - Your age, overall health, and medical history